aspnet/Blazor.Docs/docs/introduction/index.md

 ## Code sharing and .NET Standard

-[.NET Standard](https://docs.microsoft.com/dotnet/standard/net-standard) is a formal specification of .NET APIs that are intended to be available on all .NET implementations.
+Blazor apps can reference and use existing [.NET Standard](https://docs.microsoft.com/dotnet/standard/net-standard) libraries. .NET Standard is a formal specification of .NET APIs that are common across .NET implementations.
 Blazor supports .NET Standard 2.0 or higher.
-APIs that aren't applicable inside a web browser (for example, accessing the file system, opening a socket, threading, and others) throw [PlatformNotSupportedException](https://docs.microsoft.com/dotnet/api/system.platformnotsupportedexception). .NET Standard class libraries can be shared across server code and in browser-based apps.
+APIs that aren't applicable inside a web browser (for example, accessing the file system, opening a socket, threading, and other features) throw [PlatformNotSupportedException](https://docs.microsoft.com/dotnet/api/system.platformnotsupportedexception). .NET Standard class libraries can be shared across server code and in browser-based apps.

 ## JavaScript/TypeScript interop